hollenstein/maspy/doc/source/psms.rst

 again and measure the resulting ions, which is then called MS3.
 This procedure could be repeated multiple times and would result in consequent MSn scans, where "n" stands for the number of isolation and fragmentation cycles +1.
-Peptide sequence identification can now be infered by comparing the observed MSn spectra with theoretical fragmentation spectra generated in silico.
+Peptide sequence identification can now be inferred by comparing the observed MSn spectra with theoretical fragmentation spectra generated in silico.
 This procedure is called peptide spectrum matching.
 Another possibility is to compare the observed MS2 spectra with already identified observed fragmentation spectra from a